-Note: The categories below are current as of Date of commat the date of commencement of this Code of Practice encement but may be amended from time to time by a subsequent Order in Council.
+Note: The categories below are current as of [Date of commencement] but may be amended from time to time by a subsequent Order in Council.

 Retail activity deemed exemptions

 Category Description VD1 Persons selling metered electricity to fewer than 10 small commercial/retail customers within the limits of a site that they own, occupy, or operate.
 VD2 Persons selling metered electricity to fewer than 10 residential customers within the limits of a site that they own, occupy, or operate (excluding retirement villages, caravan parks, holiday parks, residential land lease parks, and manufactured home estates) VD3 Persons selling metered electricity to occupants of holiday accommodation on a short-term basis (excluding caravan parks, holiday parks, residential land lease parks, and manufactured home estates).
 VD4 Persons temporarily selling electricity on construction sites, where the sale is an incidental supply to facilitate bona fide construction and commissioning of new facilities on the same or an adjoining site.
 VD5 Persons selling electricity to a related company.
 VD6 Persons selling electricity on or within the person's premises to customers in conjunction with, or ancillary to, the provision of telecommunications services.
 Includes internet, telephone, mobile phone, fibre optic, hybrid fibre cable, television, radio, Wi-Fi or other communications technology.
 VD7 Government agencies selling metered electricity to non-residential customers for purposes that are ancillary to their primary functions or objectives under the laws under which they are established.